nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 05 - Handling Ordinary Files.markdown

 ##

-02. The first command displays the contents of the file named _foo_ present in the current directory.
+02. The former command displays the contents of the file named _foo_ present in the current directory.

-	The second command returns a secondary prompt and lets the user type any text.
+	The latter command returns a secondary prompt and lets the user type any text.
 Upon encountering the end-of-file (`[Control-d]`) character, the entered text is saved in a file named _foo_ in the current directory.

 	Use of `[Control-d]` is required when entering the text from standard input to let the shell know that the text entry is over.